Kong/docs.konghq.com/src/gateway/production/monitoring/index.md

 protection for your upstream services.
 Understanding the state of your API gateway system is critical to providing reliable API based systems.

-There are many monitoring and alerting systems available, and {{site.base_gateay}} integrates with multiple well known solutions.
+There are many monitoring and alerting systems available, and {{site.base_gateway}} integrates with multiple well known solutions.

 * [Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit.